samedhi/samedhi.github.io/_posts/2016-12-04-speed-is-all-that-matters.md

 5. Note that at most you are spending 50% of your time on infrastructure.
 I don't know what the right number for that would be, but it is certainly better than I have done on personal projects in the past.

 ### Confidence
-Although not mentioned until here.
-I think that being able to do something quickly and well dramatically increases confidence.
+Being able to do something quickly and well increases confidence.
 Computers don't care about confidence, but humans do.
-If you are reading this you are likely human and as such should look after your mental well being.
-Being confident in a skill you have could open a lot of doors...
+If you are reading this, you are likely human.
+As a human you should look after your mental well being.
+Being confident in a skill could open a lot of doors...